Documentation Decay

 A help center content audit is a structured review of every article in your knowledge base that identifies which articles are accurate, which are outdated, and which are not serving customers at all.
 Unlike an ad-hoc edit when something breaks, an audit applies consistent criteria across your entire content library and produces a prioritized action list.

 The output of an audit is not a clean help center.
-The output is a ranked list of articles that need to be updated, archived, or rewritten, and a clear sense of which ones to fix first based on traffic, ticket volume, and business impact.
+The output is a ranked list of articles that need to be updated, archived, or rewritten, with a clear sense of which ones to fix first based on traffic, ticket volume, and business impact.
+The broader context for why documentation gets outdated so fast is covered in the hidden cost of documentation decay.

 The right audit frequency depends on how fast your product changes, not how big your help center is.
-A 50-article help center built for a product that ships daily needs more frequent review than a 500-article library for a product with quarterly releases.
+A 50-article help center for a product shipping daily needs more frequent review than a 500-article library for a product on quarterly releases.

 A practical benchmark: audit your help center at the same cadence as your major product release cycles.
 For teams shipping weekly, a quarterly deep audit plus a lightweight monthly review is the minimum.
 For teams on a monthly release cadence, a semi-annual audit is defensible.